blixtra/re-publica-android/README.md

-# FOSDEM Android app
+# Re:publica Android app

+This is a fork of the [Fosdem for Android](https://github.com/rkallensee/fosdem-android/) app adapted for use at [Re:publica 13](http://re-publica.de/en).

-This is a native Android app for using the FOSDEM schedule offline.
-It is available in the [Google Play Store](https://play.google.com/store/apps/details?id=org.fosdem).
+This is a native Android app for using the Re:publica schedule offline.
+It will soon be available in the Google Play Store.

 ## Features